 Your limited company: its structure and status

-Amid some disquiet about limited companies that - for once - doesn’t stem from their tax-efficiency, it is worth exploring the make-up of these vehicles, which are now ubiquitous in the contractor market, writes Clare Rickman of InTouch Accounting.
+Amid some disquiet about limited companies that - for once - doesn’t stem from their tax-efficiency, it is worth exploring the make-up of these vehicles, which are now ubiquitous in the contractor market, writes Neil Kellaway, Operations Manager at Intouch Accounting.

 Limited company: it’s structure